albar965/littlenavmap-manual/en/MENUS.md

 #### ![Adjust Flight Plan Altitude](../images/icons/routeadjustalt.png "Adjust Flight Plan Altitude") Adjust Flight Plan Altitude {#adjust-flight-plan-alt}

 Changes the flight plan altitude according to a simplified East/West rule and the current route type (IFR or VFR).
+Rounds the altitude up to the nearest even 1000 feet (or meter) for westerly flight plans or odd 1000 feet (or meter) for easterly flight plans.
+Adds 500 feet for VFR flight plans.

 ### Map Menu {#map-menu}